ms-jpq/coq_nvim/docs/SNIPS.md

 :COQsnips compile
 ```

 `coq.nvim` requires you to compile the snippets before they can be loaded.
-This is to ensure no broken / invalid snippets during runtime.
+This is to ensure **zero snippet errors** during runtime.

 `coq` will only accept snippets with valid grammar, and has built-in repl to help you on that.